zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 **Introduction**

 In exercise 4 you will create web and mobile applications so that Mama Maggy managers and franchisees may see what products are available for order and to track the status of orders once they are made.
-In exercise 4 you will add useful information to your application using RESTful API calls rather than Business Objects.

 Exercise 4 has three sections: